gpufit/Gpufit/docs/examples.rst

 	// model ID
 	int const model_id = LINEAR_1D;

-And call the gpufit :ref:`c-interface`.
-Parameter weights is set to 0, indicating that they won't be used during the fits.
+Finally, a call is made to *gpufit()* (:ref:`c-interface`).
+The weights parameter is set to 0, indicating that the fits are unweighted.

 .. code-block:: cpp